 (4) Focused Commercial Launch Strategies – Gaiting Spend and Nailing Customer Service

-Evidence development can help to create barriers to entry and accelerate reimbursement and adoption; however, an innovative publicly held diagnostic company needs to do much more to seed the market to manage investor expectations.
+Evidence development can help to create barriers to entry and accelerate reimbursement and adoption; however, an innovative publicly held diagnostic company needs to do much more to obtain and retain a market leadership position.

 Another area that many high value creating companies excelled in was ensuring that for those patients who did not have insurance coverage or sufficient insurance coverage for the test, that out of pocket costs to the patient would be known upfront to the patient and manageable by the patient.
-All three companies have strong patient assistance programs and got them up and in running at launch or shortly afterward.
+Two of these companies (Genomic Health and Veractye) have strong patient assistance programs and got them up and in running at launch or shortly afterward.
 These patient assistance programs would often work with both the insurance company to get reimbursement for the patient and with the patient directly when there were out of pocket costs (co-pays, co-insurance or deductibles) for the patient.
-Additionally, Genomic Health and Veractye offered financial assistance programs for eligible patients with financial hardship.
-Since Cologuard has both Medicare coverage and is in USPSTF guidelines, which requires commercial payers to cover their test, their focus is more on the appeals support.1
+Since Cologuard has both Medicare coverage and is in USPSTF guidelines, which requires commercial payers to cover its test, its focus is more on the appeals support.4

 (5) Portfolio Management – Today’s Value Creation Depends on Tomorrow’s Products

-The game of value creation for diagnostic companies is a game of skill, not luck.
-As diagnostic companies plan for their futures, they should keep in mind the five value drivers that clearly drove value creation for these diagnostic companies.
-These drivers differentiated the ”winners” ($1B+ in market valuation) from the underperformers (<$200MM in market valuation).
+The game of value creation for specialty labs is a game of skill not luck.
+As companies plan for the future, they should keep in mind the five value drivers that clearly drove value creation for these three companies.
+These drivers differentiated the “winners” ($1B+ in market valuation) from the underperformers (<$200MM in market valuation).
 Use case or indication and intended use prioritization was found to be a strong driver of value creation, especially differentiating value creation in oncology companies.
-However, value creation is only sustainable with strong, focused commercial, and R&D strategies.
-Companies like Genomic Health and Veracyte quickly gained significant market leadership through being first to market and developing significant barriers to entry (difficult assays to reproduce and large clinical trials).
-Having barriers to entry helped them leverage their first-mover advantage by limiting the number of potential competitors and lengthening the time that it took to bring a comparable assay to market.
+However, value creation is only sustainable with strong, focused commercial and R&D strategies.
+Companies like Genomic Health and Veracyte quickly gained significant market leadership through being first to market and developing significant barriers to entry (difficult assays to reproduce and large clinical trials with strong clinical validation and utility endpoints).
+Having barriers to entry helped them leverage their first mover advantage by limiting the number of potential competitors and lengthening the time that it took to bring a comparable assay to market.
 Beyond this, they worked on strong evidence development to increase the probability of reimbursement and accelerate adoption.
 Focused commercial strategies like excellent customer service and patient assistance support programs helped to generate year over year revenue growth and minimize competitive inroads.
 Finally, high value creation companies also managed their portfolio to focus R&D on other products with high unmet clinical needs.

 Interested in understanding what R&D and commercial strategies are the most advantageous for your company’s value creation?